CoolReal/home-banking/backend/ENDPOINTS.md

 # Endpoints

+Request bodies must be in JSON format, response bodies are also in JSON format.

 Endpoints that do not require authentication are marked with a `*`.
 The remaining endpoints check the header `Authorization` for a valid JWT token that contains the user identifier.
 This token is obtained through login.